 The first key consideration for channel partners is helping customers understand that Zero Trust is not a product or solution.
 It is a mindset of “never trust, always verify” that must be built into a business’ architecture across every part of their network.
 Zero Trust network architecture demands that every user, application, and packet is analysed and authenticated both at perimeter access points and at various sub-perimeters within the network.
 Implementing this level of verification and layered security requires a curated combination of solutions and strategy, but it is also a fundamental culture shift.

 By helping foster a Zero Trust mindset, channel partners can unlock success for their customers by building awareness around the risk of a network with implicit trust and offering guidance on how to better implement tools and processes to verify any potential threats.
 It can also help channel partners to differentiate themselves ahead of the competition – the IT channel can become truly valuable in providing the expertise and technical knowledge that end-users need to navigate the complex and necessary journey towards a Zero Trust mindset.
-With 97 percent of global IT leaders now accepting Zero Trust as a journey rather than a tick-box exercise, the time has never been better for channel partners to become Zero Trust allies.
+With 97% of global IT leaders now accepting Zero Trust as a journey rather than a tick-box exercise, the time has never been better for channel partners to become Zero Trust allies.

 Deep observability is key

 The threat landscape is expanding, and ransomware continues to be one of the most dangerous risks to businesses across the globe.
-Just looking at the UK, the country is at high risk of a catastrophic ransomware attack and law makers are openly criticising Government’s strategy for cybersecurity.
+Just looking at the UK, the country is at high risk of a catastrophic ransomware attack and lawmakers are openly criticising Government’s strategy for cybersecurity.
 Therefore, even if they are not experts in this field, given the evolving landscape it is important for channel partners to understand the role that deep observability plays in enabling Zero Trust and a more secure posture.

 A robust Zero Trust Network Architecture hinges on deep observability.
 Without complete visibility into users, assets, devices, and hybrid cloud infrastructure, monitoring and enforcing granular access controls becomes incredibly difficult – you simply cannot verify what you cannot see.
 Organisations seeking to implement Zero Trust must, therefore, gain a clear and comprehensive view of all network activity.
 In the current hybrid cloud landscape, traditional monitoring tools are not sufficient to have a real view into all network activity.
 Real-time network-level intelligence is therefore key to empowering metric, event, log and trace-based monitoring, and observability tools with all the necessary data to properly mitigate threats, without complexity.

-This architecture proactively prevents bad actors from infiltrating networks and exploiting sensitive data, and it is up to the channel to educate their end-users on the benefits of adapting this comprehensive approach to visibility as a starting block for their Zero Trust journeys.
+This architecture proactively prevents bad actors from infiltrating networks and exploiting sensitive data, and it is up to the channel to educate their end-users on the benefits of adopting this comprehensive approach to visibility as a starting block for their Zero Trust journeys.

 More than one benefit to Zero Trust